alchemy-fr/Phraseanet-Docs/en/Devel/API/V1/Route/Databox/TermsOfUse.rst

 ----------

   ======================== ============== =============
-   Parameters               Value          Information
+   Parameters               Type           Information
   ======================== ============== =============
-   databox_id               94             The databox id on which the request is done
+   databox_id               integer        The databox id on which the request is done
   ======================== ============== =============